Faster algorithms for packing forests in graphs and related problems: Introduction

-\begin{problem}[$k$-{\sc forest}] Find $k$ edge-disjoint forests $F_1, \ldots, F_k$ in $G$ maximizing the total number of edges in the forests. \end{problem} Without loss of generality, we will assume that $G$ is connected (and thus, $n$ is $O(m)$).
+\begin{myproblem}{\customlabel{problem_k_forest}{{\sc B}}}{$k$-{\sc forest}} Given an input $(G,k)$ where graph $G$ is undirected, find $k$ edge-disjoint forests $F_1, \ldots, F_k$ in $G$ such that $|F| = |F_1\sqcup \ldots\sqcup F_k|$ is maximized. \end{myproblem} Without loss of generality, we will assume that $G$ is connected (and thus, $n$ is $O(m)$).
 Otherwise, it is enough to solve the problem in each connected component of $G$.

 A related problem is $k$-{\sc spanning tree}: find $k$ edge-disjoint spanning trees in $G$, if they exist.
-Clearly, any algorithm for $k$-forests can be used to solve the $k$-spanning tree problem.
+Clearly, any algorithm for $k$-{\sc forest} can be used to solve $k$-{\sc spanning tree}.
 These problems have been extensively studied.
-It is a special case of matroid union; for example, $k$-{\sc forest} asks to find a maximal independent set in the matroid which is a union of $k$ graphic matroids.
+It is a special case of matroid union; for example, $k$-{\sc forest} asks to find a maximum independent set in the matroid which is a union of $k$ graphic matroids.
 Thus, it can be solved in polynomial time with matroid theory techniques.
 For general matroids on $m$ elements, the matroid union problem can be solved using $\widetilde{O}(km \sqrt{p})$ independence oracle queries, where $p$ is the size of the optimal solution~\cite{terao}.
 (For graphic matroids one has $p=O(kn)$.)
 We refer to~\cite{terao} for algorithms with other trade-offs, and a for good literature review.

 Table~\ref{table:lit} lists papers that specialized matroid union algorithms to graphic matroids.
-The current fastest algorithms are due to Gabow-Westerman~\cite{forests_frames_games}, which offer various trade-offs for parameters $(k,n,m)$, and due to Blikstad et al.~\cite{blikstad} and Quanrud~\cite{quanrud}, which both run in $\widetilde O(m+(kn)^{3/2})$ time.
+The current fastest algorithms are due to Gabow-Westermann~\cite{GabowWestermann:92}, which offer various trade-offs for parameters $(k,n,m)$, and due to Blikstad et al.~\cite{blikstad} and Quanrud~\cite{quanrud}, which both run in $\widetilde O(m+(kn)^{3/2})$ time.
 All these complexities include a factor of $O_k(n^{3/2})$, which seems to be a barrier for current approaches.
 In particular, the complexity jumps from $O(m)$ for $k=1$ (in which case we need to find a spanning tree) to $\widetilde O(m+n^{3/2})$ for $k=2$ (when we need to find two disjoint spanning trees, in the case of the $k$-{\sc spanning tree} problem).

+When speaking of tree packings and forest packings in undirected graphs, it is appropriate to mention the following classical structural results.
+The tree-packing theorem by Tutte \cite{Tutte} shows that a graph has $k$ edge-disjoint spanning trees if and only if every partition $\mathcal{P}$ of the vertex set has at least $k(|\mathcal P|-1)$ crossing edges.
+In a related result, Nash-Williams proved that a graph can be decomposed into $k$ edge-disjoint forests if and only if $k \geq \frac{|E(G[S])|}{|S| - 1}$ for any vertex subset $S$ with at least two vertices.